-Please upload the following supporting materials as a pdf file during the application procedure:
+Please upload the following supporting materials as a PDF file during the application procedure:

-Participants currently studying at an educational institution should enclose a transcript of all exams taken to date.
+Participants currently studying at an educational institution should enclose a transcript of all exams taken to this date.
 The transcript must be translated into English or German and must explain the grading system.
 If there is no official translation available, participants can attach an English translation of their own.

-With regards to previous higher education, a copy of the results from final exams, translated into English or German, should be enclosed.
+In regard to previous higher education, a copy of the results from final exams, translated into English or German, should be enclosed.

 2. Curriculum vitae (CV)

-Please use the Euro Pass format: http://europass.cedefop.europa.eu if you do not have your own form.
+Please use the Euro Pass format (http://europass.cedefop.europa.eu), if you do not have your own form.

 3. Statement of motivation

-Applicants should write a short statement of no more than one typed page in English as to why they wish to take part in the summer programme and whether they have previously studied European Union or German law.
+Applicants should write a short statement of no more than one computer typed page in English as to why they wish to take part in the summer programme and whether they have previously studied European Union or German law.